Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.3.x/troubleshooting.md

-If you want to use a kubeconfig file for authentication, follow the deploy procedure and add the flag `--kubeconfig=/etc/kubernetes/kubeconfig.yaml` to the deployment
+If you want to use a kubeconfig file for authentication, follow the deploy procedure and add the flag `--kubeconfig=/etc/kubernetes/kubeconfig.yaml` to the deployment.

 ## Dumping generated Kong configuration